 Probation officers in the Juvenile Unit conduct case investigations and prepare social study reports used by the Court, District Attorney and Public Defender during negotiations and to inform court disposition and treatment recommendations.
-Negotiations might involve the DA and PD exploring options to best meet the need of youth and at the same time foster accountability.
 Officers develop the recommendations for these reports using the Automon Case Management System and JAIS assessment tool during the post-findings child and family interview.

 A probation officer is assigned to the intake function of the department.
 They process referrals and access all referred juveniles for initial static risk using a validated risk/needs tool.
-If the individual is a first-time offender, scores low risk on the tool, and the crime in not a mandatory referral they initiate a hold on the referral.
-Once a hold is initiated, they provide the family with the resources that are available to the family in the community that will potentially address the identified needs of the family.
+If the individual is a first-time offender, scores low risk on the tool, and the crime in not a mandatory referral, they initiate a hold on the referral.
+Once a hold is initiated, they educate the family on the resources that are available to the family in the community that will potentially address the identified needs of the family.
 They walk them through the process of accessing these services and attempt to empower the parents to take a role in securing services.
 We also educate them on the juvenile justice process so that they know what benefits and potential consequences they are facing during and after the diversion process.
 The officer remains a resource to the family after the intake and diversion process.
 They can access the services of the officer at any time during the process.
-If the minor is six months free from further referrals or does not rise to the level of need for further intervention, then they will not be formally processed.
-The goal is that hopefully the matter is either an aberrant period of behavior and/or the matter can be handled successfully at the lowest level to avoid pulling a minor into the system, that would otherwise, thrive without such an intervention.
-This model not only conserves resources across the board, but also recognizes that intervening at a high level when unnecessary could increase a minor's risk to re-offend.
+If the minor goes six months free from further referrals or does not rise to the level of need for further intervention, then they will not be formally processed.
+The goal is that hopefully the matter is either an aberrant period of behavior and/or the matter can be handled successfully at the lowest level to avoid pulling a minor into the system that would otherwise thrive without such an intervention.
+This model not only conserves resources across the board, but also recognizes that intervening at a high level when unnecessary could actually increases a minor's risk to re-offend.

 Officers serve as presenters in the juvenile courtroom where they guide non-detained youth and families into the courtroom, provide last-minute case information and research probation issues at the Court's request.
 When hearings conclude, probation officers provide families and youth relevant information about the case and next steps.

 Additionally, officers in this division work with victims of the alleged crimes while developing the social study reports and seek restitution on their behalf.